Current project status

-This project is complete.
+Providing a clear structure for charging murder offences.
 Our recommendations on partial defences have been implemented in large part by the Coroners and Justice Act 2009.
-The remainder of our recommendations have been rejected by Government
+The remainder of our recommendations have been rejected by Government.

-On 20 December 2005 we opened a consultation seeking feedback on our provisional proposals for reforming the law of murder.
-We sought responses from, among others, the public, criminal justice practitioners, academics and those who work with victims’ families.
+On 20 December 2005 we opened a consultation seeking feedback on our provisional proposals for reforming the law.
+We sought responses from the public, criminal justice practitioners, academics and those who work with victims’ families.
 The consultation closed on 13 April 2006.

 On 29 November 2006 we published our report, “Murder, Manslaughter and Infanticide”.